kukuu/scalable-platforms-system-architecture/README.md

 There are many recognized architectural patterns and styles, among them:

-1. Client-server : 2-tier, 3-tier, n-tier, Cloud computing exhibits this style: Leveraging cloud technology services, particularly AWS, Azure, or Google Cloud, architecting the platform for scalability and reliability.
+1. Client-server : 2-tier, 3-tier, n-tier, Cloud Computing exhibits this style: Leveraging cloud technology services, particularly AWS, Azure, or Google Cloud, architecting the platform for scalability and reliability.
 Cloud-native solutions will allow for easy scaling and disaster recovery planning.

 2. Layered (or multilayered architecture eg. MVC)